Darcy Lever – The Young Sea Officer’s (1819)

 Why this book is so crucial for the shanty singer or shanty enthusiasts?

-Well, every time I try to reconstruct some forgotten shanty I have an issue with one thing;, to imagine myself as a part of the gang who heaving or hauling the rope during ship work.
+Well, every time I try to reconstruct some forgotten shanty I have an issue with one thing, imagine himself as a part of the gang heaving or hauling the rope during ship work.
 And it is not a general issue, I can easily Imagine pulling or pushing activities.
-It is a huge difference when simple imagination you can fill with imagining where this halyard ends; when you can Imagine a sailor who shouting the yard “All Clear” from the yard; and you know what he did to be prepared for this shout when you know where belaying pins are; and why some old pictures show raise yard by pulling on boart of the ship.
-This book gives to you this information.
+There is a huge difference between when imagination is filled with imagining where this halyard ends you can Imagine a sailor shouting the yard “All Clear” from the yard, and you know what he did to be prepared for this shout when you know where belaying pins are; and why some old pictures show raise yard by pulling on board of the ship.
+This book gives you this information.

 Conclusion